Affirmations (L. Ron Hubbard): Background

 At some point around 1946 or 1947, Hubbard is said to have composed what have become known as the "Affirmations" or "Admissions".
 They were written with the intention of reading them into a recording device and playing them back to himself as a form of self-hypnosis.
 The document came to light in the 1984 court case Church of Scientology v.
 Gerald Armstrong when the Church of Scientology's former archivist, Gerry Armstrong, read sections of them into the record against the strong objections of the church's lawyers.
 Other sections of the document were subsequently posted on the Internet by Armstrong after someone anonymously emailed a copy of the Affirmations to him in 2000.
-The name "Affirmations" was given to the document by Omar V. Garrison, a British writer hired by the Church of Scientology to write an official biography of Hubbard.
+The document was named "Affirmations" by Omar V. Garrison, a British writer hired by the Church of Scientology to write an official biography of Hubbard.

-In the Armstrong case in 1984, Hubbard's wife's lawyer acknowledged that the document, written in Hubbard's own handwriting, was by Hubbard himself and claimed that it was part of his "research".
+In the Armstrong case in 1984, Hubbard's wife's lawyer acknowledged that the document, written in Hubbard's handwriting, was by Hubbard himself, and claimed that it was part of his "research".
 It was, he said, "far and away the most private and personal document probably that I have ever read by anybody".
 Armstrong's lawyer agreed, commenting that "most Scientologists ... if they read these documents would leave the organization five minutes after they read them."
 The church argued that they constituted "a kind of self-therapy".
 It later backtracked, claiming that Hubbard had not written the document.
 However, as part of the agreement with the Church of Scientology that settled the 1984 case, Armstrong was required to return "all originals and copies of the documents commonly known as the 'Affirmations' written by L. Ron Hubbard".
 As religious studies scholar Hugh Urban comments, "here the church clearly indicates that the text was written by L. Ron Hubbard, and it seems difficult to understand why the church would file suit to retain ownership of the text were it not an authentic document."

 Contents of the Affirmations

 The Affirmations is a semi-autobiographical text in which Hubbard confronts several problems in his life, from his failures in his naval career to his health and sexual problems.
 Hubbard intends to overcome them by self-hypnosis, affirming his ambitions and personal well-being.
+The Affirmations are voluminous, with the introduction alone running to thirty pages.
+According to Reitman, "the affirmations went on for pages, as Hubbard repeatedly avowed his magical power, sexual attractiveness, good health, strong memory, and literary talent."

 The document is divided into three sections: Course I, Course II and The Book.